AmberC0209/PaddleX/docs/practical_tutorials/semantic_segmentation_road_tutorial.en.md

 </tr>
 </tbody>
 </table>
-> **Note: The above accuracy metrics are measured on the [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
+> <b>Note: The above accuracy metrics are measured on the [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 In short, models listed from top to bottom have faster inference speeds, while those from bottom to top have higher accuracy.
 This tutorial uses the PP-LiteSeg-T model as an example to complete the full model development process.
 You can choose a suitable model for training based on your actual usage scenario, evaluate the appropriate model weights within the pipeline, and finally use them in practical scenarios.